prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 ---
-title: "Most Cited Philosophy Authors on the WoS"
+title: "Most Cited Authors on the WoS"
 date: 2024-11-13
 ---